 R. Budd Dwyer’s very public suicide…

-Dwyer protested the allegation and even sought a Presidential pardon from Ronald Reagan but to no avail and by the middle of January of ’87 was facing a prison term of fifty-five years and a $300,000 fine.
+Dwyer protested the allegation and even sought a Presidential pardon from Ronald Reagan who promptly ignored it and by the middle of January 1987 found himself facing a prison term of fifty-five years and a $300,000 fine.
 The day before sentencing Dwyer called a press conference and in front of a group of journalists, TV and stills cameramen, friends and colleagues delivered a rambling speech protesting his innocence and lambasting the justice system.